 2. Cement Attachments

-They put these cement-like attachments onto your teeth.
+Once your trays are ready, your orthodontist will put cement-like attachments onto your teeth.
 These attachments are what your trays clip onto.
 You should hear them snap into place.
 It varies from person to person as far as which teeth these attachments go on.
-I actually have seven on my top teeth and three on my bottom.
-Once your finished with your treatment, they take the attachments off.
+I have 7 on my top teeth and 3 on my bottom.
+Once you’re finished with your treatment, they take the attachments off.

 3. Sanding Between Teeth